MHZ931/MiniCUA/README.md

 - A minimal image that includes basic functionalities (browser, terminal, VNC) and an API endpoint
 - An MCP-server script that can be connected to the API endpoint

-All you need to do is to pull the docker image and then plug the tools server into your favorite LLM agent, and you are good to go!
+All you need to do is to run the docker image and then plug the tools server into your favorite LLM agent, and you are good to go!

 ## Pulling and running the image